Louisa Cadamuro

 Louisa Nécib Cadamuro ([luiza nesib]; born 23 January 1987) is a French former professional footballer who played for the France national team.
 She spent the majority of her career at Lyon, amassing eighteen titles with the French club over a nine-year span.
-She played as a attacking midfielder and was described as a "gifted playmaker" who "possesses superb technique".
+She played as an attacking midfielder and was described as a "gifted playmaker" who "possesses superb technique".
 Nécib is also known for her "elegant possession, sublime passing skills, and cultured touch on the ball".

 She has been labeled by the French media as "the female Zidane" – like Zinedine Zidane, she has Algerian ancestry, grew up in Marseille and possesses immense skill, especially as a playmaker with an eye for goal.
 As such, she has been nicknamed "Ziza", a variant of Zidane's "Zizou".
 In an interview with FIFA.com just before the 2012 Olympics, she alluded to the comparison, saying, "Zidane is a role model for me.
 He was always the player that I most enjoyed watching.
 The comparison was made frequently when I was starting out, and now, as the years pass, it happens less and less often.
 But I wouldn't say I’m tired of it."
 She often attempts to downplay the comparison, though, stating "Being compared to Zidane is really nice, but I don't think it can harm me because I’ve been hearing it since I was very young.
 It always makes me proud, but as I always say, I don't think you can compare anyone to him.
 He's unique".
 While training at the Clairefontaine academy in 2004, Nécib met Zidane, who was at the training center in preparation for qualifying for the 2006 World Cup (the finals would eventually be his last act as a professional).
 The two players exchanged shirts, and the shirt Nécib acquired from Zidane is currently in the possession of her father.